The Florida Project-2017

 Grade: B+

-Directed by French filmmaker Francois Truffaut and starring the “it” girl of the late 1960s, Julie Christie, the film succeeds as a cool, new wave, edgy, progressive hybrid.
-Various elements aid in making the film seem set in the future, all with hints of the great director, Alfred Hitchcock sprinkled in the mix.
+Directed by French filmmaker Francois Truffaut and starring Julie Christie, the “it” girl of the late 1960s, the film succeeds as an incredible, new wave, edgy, progressive hybrid.
+Various elements aid in making the film seem set in the future, all with hints of the great director Alfred Hitchcock sprinkled in the mix.

-Christie tackles a dual role, as both Clarisse, a young schoolteacher with progressive and forbidden views, and Linda, the vastly different spoiled wife of the central character, Guy Montag, played by German actor, Oskar Werner.
+Christie plays a dual role as Clarisse, a young schoolteacher with progressive and forbidden views, and Linda, the vastly different spoiled wife of the central character, Guy Montag, played by German actor Oskar Werner.

-The trio exists in a futuristic world where a totalitarian government has banned all literature deeming it bad for society.
-A force called Firemen, where Guy works has the right to search anyone at any time and burn all books as needed.
+The trio exists in a futuristic world where a totalitarian government has banned all literature, deeming it insufficient for society.
+A force called Firemen, where Guy works, can search anyone anytime and burn all books as needed.

-Clarisse and Guy begin to question the government’s motivations as Guy stashes a copy of Charles Dickens’s David Copperfield, causing danger and peril for the pair.
+Clarisse and Guy begin questioning the government’s motivations as Guy stashes a copy of Charles Dickens’s David Copperfield, which puts the pair in danger.

-What I think I like most about the film is the mysterious and foreboding concept, which is a downright scary notion.
+What I like most about the film is its mysterious and foreboding concept, which is downright scary.
 What if books were suddenly non-existent and forbidden?

-The film does, as the novel did, provide references to luscious and brilliant literary works of art, so much so that the viewer will undoubtedly feel how this reality would be a devastating one.
+Like the novel, the film references luscious and brilliant literary works of art, so much so that the viewer will undoubtedly feel how this reality would be devastating.

-As with similar titles such as “1984” and “Brave New World”, the futuristic world and the “Big Brother is watching” theme is a key to its success.
+As with similar titles such as “1984” and “Brave New World,” the futuristic world and the “Big Brother is watching” theme is critical to its success.

-Director, Truffaut, an ardent fan of the master Hitchcock, seamlessly incorporates elements of suspense and key “Hitchcockian” moments, most specifically with the musical score.
+Director Truffaut, an ardent fan of the master Hitchcock, seamlessly incorporates elements of suspense and key “Hitchcockian” moments, specifically with the musical score.

 A fight scene behind frosted glass so that only shadows can be seen is a direct homage to Hitchcock’s famous style.

-To go along with the Hitchcock comparisons, an interesting film anecdote is that legendary Hitchcock superstar, Tippi Hedren, was desired in the central dual role, but since at the time she and Hitchcock were embroiled in a feud, and she was under contract to him, he would allow none of it.
+To accompany the Hitchcock comparisons, an exciting film anecdote is that legendary Hitchcock superstar Tippi Hedren was desired for the central dual role.
+Still, he would not allow it since she and Hitchcock were embroiled in a feud then, and she was under contract.

-The mind wanders with the possibilities this would have presented.
-But alas, Christie is no slouch as the female star of the film.
+The possibilities this would have presented are endless.
+But alas, Christie is no slouch as the film’s female star.

-Major kudos are deserved by Christie as she plays both of her characters to the hilt and is one of the best aspects of the film.
+Christie deserves significant kudos.
+She plays both characters to the hilt and is one of the film’s best aspects.

-Anyone who has read Bradbury’s novel will understand how the character of Clarisse is expanded in the film, and one wonders if this was decided to showcase more of Christie.
+Anyone who has read Bradbury’s novel will understand how the character of Clarisse is expanded in the film.
+One wonders if this was done to showcase more of Christie.

-Regardless, the characters of Clarisse/Linda are completely different from each other and the actress is superb.
-Unfortunately, this film is not front of the pack in Christie’s most remembered films.
+Regardless, Clarisse and Linda’s characters are entirely different from each other, and the actress is superb.
+Unfortunately, this film is not among Christie’s most remembered films.

-My main detraction of Fahrenheit 451, the film, is only that, having recently read the novel, there is no comparison whatsoever, as the novel is far superior, however, the film is very good and contains some wonderful visuals and imagery.
+My main detraction of Fahrenheit 451, the film, is that having recently read the novel, there is no comparison, as the book is far superior.
+However, the film is perfect and contains some beautiful visuals and imagery.

 So few times can a film usurp the beauties of the written word, and how ironic given the subject matter of the destruction of books.

-Fahrenheit 451 (1966) is a stylistic, artistic film with a cool vibe and featuring a tremendous performance from one of 1960’s biggest talents.
+Fahrenheit 451 (1966) is a stylistic, artistic film with a relaxed vibe.
+It features a tremendous performance from one of the ’60’s most considerable talents.

 The film initially received fair to middling reviews and is now largely forgotten, but it’s nice to take down from the dusty old shelves of the Hollywood obscure now and then.